Jinda Han

 About Me

-Currently, I'm working at Apple.
+Currently, I'm working at Apple and studying MS&E at Stanford.
 Previously, I obtained my Ph.D. in the Department of Computer Science at the University of Illinois at Urbana-Champaign (UIUC).
 I was advised by Professor Ranjitha Kumar in her Data-Driven Design Group @ Interactive Computing (IC/HCI) Lab.
 I also worked closely with Professor Hari Sundaram and Professor Li Zhao.

 Prior to my Ph.D. journey, I received my B.S. and M.S. degrees from the (same) Department of Computer Science at the UIUC, where I worked with Professor Chengxiang Zhai in his Text Information Management and Analysis Group (TIMan) @ Data and Information Systems (DAIS) Lab.